 Manuscripts are considered with the understanding that they have not been published previously in print or electronic format and are not under consideration by another publication or electronic medium.

 Manuscripts should be prepared in accordance with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, available at: http://www.icmje.org.
 The articles that are not prepared according to author guidelines will not be considered.

 Processing and publication are free of charge with the journal.
-No fees are requested from the authors at any point throughout the evaluation and publication process.
+No fees are requested from the authors at any point throughout the evaluation and publication process except rapid processes.
 All manuscripts must be submitted via the online submission system, which is available at https://jsurgmed.com.
-The journal technical information, author guidelines, and the required forms are available on the web page.
+The journal's technical information, author guidelines, and the required forms are available on the web page.
 Statements or opinions expressed in the manuscripts published in the journal reflect the views of only the author(s) of the paper.
 JOSAM, publisher, editorial board members, editors, and reviewers disclaim any responsibility or liability for such materials.